 Box Cutter.
 It has saved me more than once at a race.

 Proudest moment working at Conventures?

 This question is hard.
 I feel like there is no one moment because completing any event makes me feel proud (but mostly just relieved).
-If everyone survived and had a good time, I would chalk that up to a win!

 If you could work at any major event in the world, which one would you choose and why?

 The Super Bowl, but only if the Patriots were playing.

 What are you currently listening to or reading?